mattafaak/miniradio4/README.md

 ### 1. Introduction

-The Mini Radio Controller provides a graphical interface for your ATS-Mini (or compatible Si473x-based) radio receiver via a serial connection.
+The Mini Radio Controller provides a graphical interface for your ATS-Mini Si4732-based radio receiver via a serial connection.
 It allows viewing and changing radio settings, monitoring status, and using features like screenshots, memory management, theme exploration, and FM band scanning.

 ### 2. Getting Started